 1. Fulfill Elsewhere

-Some e-commerce companies find it more economical to use third party fulfillment.
+Some e-commerce businesses find it more economical to use third party fulfillment.
 One warehouse location can be the hub, or the goods can be strategically placed at various warehouses for shorter shipping times and even with different mixes of goods.
-Outsourcing fulfillment can decrease overhead expenses, however, you’ll want to seek out logistics consulting to ensure you are getting the best price for your 3PL.
+Outsourcing fulfillment can decrease overhead costs, however, you’ll want to seek out logistics consulting to ensure you are getting the best price for your 3PL.
 For more information on 3PL, check out our guides on minimizing fulfillment costs and saving on e-commerce shipping costs.

 2. Streamline Operations

-Dive into your operating expenses to see where you might have waste.
+Dive into your operating costs and operating expenses to see where you might have waste.
 It could be excess paid overtime, which means you don’t have enough staff members or they’re not working efficiently.
 Your management may not be adequately planning the workload, so there’s a rush at certain times of the month or year.